 No Longer:

-* Multiple and deep levels of root cause analysis – keep it higher – you don’t have the time anymore and the changes will not be at the tweaking of processes but of the rethinking of them.
+* For business level modeling â you do not need to know or use detailed BPMN 2.x â just the core is sufficient if you are a process analyst.* Multiple and deep levels of root cause analysis â keep it higher â you donât have the time anymore and the changes will not be at the tweaking of processes but of the rethinking of them.

 Not yet practically applicable yet:

-* AI for process analysis and design efforts – may be a good choice however for high volume or very complex business problems.
+* AI for process analysis and design efforts â may be a good choice however for high volume or very complex business problems.* Broad scale process mining unless the process is highly transactional â especially if your organization is not very process mature.

 Alan Fish

-FishDr Alan N Fish is Principal Consultant in Decision Solutions with FICO, having over 30 years’ experience in the support, automation and optimisation of organisational decisions.
+Dr Alan N Fish is Principal Consultant in Decision Solutions with FICO, having over 30 yearsâ experience in the support, automation and optimisation of organisational decisions.
 He invented the “Decision Requirements Diagram” (DRD) which exposes the structure of a domain of decision-making, and developed Decision Requirements Analysis (DRA): a methodology for building and using such decision models.
 He is the author of “Knowledge Automation: How To Implement Decision Management in Business Processes” (Wiley), and co-author of the OMG specification Decision Model and Notation (DMN).

 WWW: http://www.fico.com